ARE YOU WORKING? IF SO, ARE YOU ELIGIBLE FOR DISABILITY BENEFITS?

 The SSA defines SGA work as “doing significant physical or mental activities . . . for pay or profit.”
 They also state that “significant activities” accomplish a job and have value in the economy.
 Or, in other words, you are paid to do work.

-Work may “work,” even if it is done on a part time basis.
-Additionally, it may still be substantial work, even if the individual does less, is paid less, or has less responsibility than in previous work.
-Read here, if you need to learn more information about work skills.
+Work may count as “work,” even if it is done on a part time basis.
+Additionally, it may still be substantial work, even if you do less, are paid less, or have less responsibility than in previous work.
+Learn information about work skills.

 Work activity by an employee is gainful if it is the kind of work usually done for pay, whether for cash or for goods.
-Activities such as carrying for yourself and house chores are not work.
+Activities such as caring for yourself and chores around the house are not work.
 Likewise, unpaid training, hobbies, and going to school are not work.
 Clubs and social programs are also not considered to be SGA.

 CHART DEFINING SGA

-Below, please find a chart that defines the monthly amount of money you can earn in any given year before SGA applies.
+Below, you will find a chart that defines the monthly amount of money you can earn in any given year before SGA applies.
 As you can see, there is a difference between those who are blind and those who are not blind.
-People who are blind can earn more money every month, but still be below SGA.
+People who are blind can earn more money every month, but still be below the SGA amount.

 |